shannonturner/pycon-2018-proposal/README.md

     * **Move about.** When possible, teaching concepts through movement makes for unforgettable experiences.
     * **We learn by teaching.** Teaching reinforces what we've learned, forces us to think flexibly, and creates bonds.

-_Guidelines: The “outline” is a skeleton of your talk that is as detailed as possible, including rough timings for different sections.
-If requesting a 45 minute slot, please describe what content would appear in the 45 minute version but not a 30 minute version, either within the outline or in a paragraph at the end._
+_Guidelines: The “outline” is a skeleton of your talk that is as detailed as possible, including rough timings for different sections._

 _Committee note: The outline is extremely important for the program committee to understand what the content and structure of your talk will be.
 We hope that writing the outline is helpful to you as well, to organize and clarify your thoughts for your talk!
 The outline will not be shared with conference attendees._